 Augmented Mobility 2030 Global Study

-In the past few years, mobility has morphed from a buzzword to the strategy centrepiece of the heavyweights in the automotive and transport industries.
+In the past few years, augmented mobility has morphed from a buzzword to the strategy centrepiece of the heavyweights in the automotive and transport industries.

-Manufacturers, but also infrastructure providers, public transport operators (PTOs) and even cities are all redirecting their focus from transport and traffic management to mobility.
+Manufacturers, but also infrastructure providers, public transport operators (PTOs) and even cities are all redirecting their focus from transport and traffic management to augmented mobility.

 Providing a single transport service such as car rental is not good any more.
 Customers are asking for an end-to-end, smartphone-enabled customer experience that combines all transport modes into a seamless mobility service.
 Even Uber is now asking to include Transport for London bus and metro data in its app!
 Travel is moving from operator-centric transportation to user-centric mobility.

 We believe that transport stakeholders cannot afford to use the same old mono-mode approaches and forecasts to make their future multi-billion dollar investment decisions.